matthew-dawson/laravel-quickstart-basic/readme.md

 should be able to deploy changes to the codebase via git, without needing access to the production environment.

-The original code is located at https://github.com/laravel/quickstart-basic
+The original code is located at https://github.com/laravel/quickstart-basic, with the original commit of f6cebbc60224bed89e4443dd69a8f770bc75e837 being the starting point for this execrise.

 The requirements :
 * Logs should be written somewhere sensible